MudroadWhite/Neo-Principia/README.md

 - Under our interpretation, a few places out of the vast seem to be unprovable!
 If only I were filling an audit report.

 ## Can Principia Mathematica can be completely formalized?
 With [SEP entry for Principia Mathematica](https://plato.stanford.edu/entries/principia-mathematica/), there are already a lot of materials to help understanding and formalizing Principia Mathematica.
-Practically speaking, I feel PM looks more like a rewriting system than a type system: initially, its propositions are supposed to be untyped, and typed terms only appear as the theorems are refined with more rigor as the text progresses on.
+Practically speaking, I feel PM looks more like a rewriting system than a type system: initially, its propositions are supposed to be untyped and only concerns about inference.
+Typing rules are usually written in natural language, and types on terms are only strictly required as the chapter goes on and their rigor get refined.
 As our project covers the foundation of the rewriting system, and all advanced mathematical concepts are built on this system, formalizing PM is to just a problem of engineering.

 To be more exact, [this awesome blog](https://lawrencecpaulson.github.io/tag/Principia_Mathematica)has presented a series of critiques on PM.
 [Within which](https://lawrencecpaulson.github.io/2025/10/15/Proofs-trivial.html) the author comments that
 1. PM has a notorious notation system.
 (For example, chapter 13 shocks me when I first read through it)
 2. Most theorems of PM are trivial, that is, of no mathematical interests, but only chores
 3. A lot of techniques has been developed since PM "released", including higher order logic, programming language analysis, etc.. and (my conclusion)these tools are supposed to be rich enough to revisit the history

+~~(Current plan
-Conclusion: despite the theoretical accessability, we're currently setting the end for the formalization at chapter 14, covering cover the full foundation of the rewriting system, plus several advanced mathematical concepts being formalized.
-This should make an demonstration that is rich enough for people to view at.
+)Conclusion: despite the theoretical accessability, we're currently setting the end for the formalization at chapter 14, covering cover the full foundation of the rewriting system, plus several advanced mathematical concepts being formalized.
+This should make an demonstration that is rich enough for people to view at.~~

 ## How refined can you formalize?
 Below are some technical aspects arisen from this project.